puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 #### Adding Values for Detected Parameters

 The class parameters dialog displays a list of parameters from the puppet master server.
-The list **only includes the parameters this class has in the default `production` [environment][].** If a version of this class in another environment has extra parameters, or if the class doesn't exist in `production`, those parameters won't appear and must be added manually.
+The list **only includes the parameters this class has in the default `production` [environment][]**.
+If a version of this class in another environment has extra parameters, or if the class doesn't exist in `production`, those parameters won't appear and must be added manually.

 The main (autodetected) parameter list includes the names of the known parameters under the "Key" heading, and their current values.

-* Parameters that are using their default values will have that value shown in **grey text.** This value may be a literal value, or it may be a Puppet variable.
+* Parameters that are using their default values will have that value shown in **grey text**.
+This value may be a literal value, or it may be a Puppet variable.
 (This is generally the case for modules that use the "params class" pattern, or for classes whose parameters default to fact values.)
 You can enter a new value if you choose.
-* Parameters that have had values set by a user are displayed with **black text** and a **blue background.** They also have a "Reset to default" control next to the value.
+* Parameters that have had values set by a user are displayed with **black text** and a **blue background**.
+They also have a "Reset to default" control next to the value.
 * Parameters with no user-set value and no default value are displayed with a white background and no text.
 These parameters generally must be assigned a value before the class will work.

 To add or change a value for a detected parameter, type a new value in the "Value" field.
 Alternately, you can use the "Reset to default" control next to the value to restore the default value.
 Default values can be viewed in a tooltip by hovering your cursor over the "Value" field for the parameter.